motmaytinh/FBPhotosDownloader/README.md

 This is a tiny app run on CLI to download photos from facebook.

+# Main features

+* Download albums from page by page id.
+* Download photos from page by page id.
+* Download albums by album id.
+* Able to stop and resume download.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.